codespell-project/codespell/README.rst

 If a codespell configuration is supplied in several of these files, the configuration from the most recently read file overwrites previously specified configurations.
+A warning is printed when both ``pyproject.toml`` and ``.codespellrc`` contain codespell settings, since only the latter is used.
 Any options specified in the command line will *override* options from the config files.

 Values in a config file entry cannot start with a ``-`` character, so if